HelperKoGaMa404/PluGaMa/README.md

 # About

 PluGaMa is a KoGaMa extension created to improve the user experience by injecting plugins suggested by users.
-It currently on Chrome or any other Chromium based browser.
+It is currently on Chrome or any other Chromium based browser.

 # Installation